RayAHud/Memory_Game/README.md

 About Me
     This program was created by Ray Hudson as his final project for Udacity's intro to programming nanodegree.

+The game is hosted on freehostia.
+Follow <a href="(http://www.rayhud.freehostia.com/project/index.html" target="_blank">This Link</a>
+and play from there now!!!

 Install

     This game's main file is index.html.